w3c/wcag3/informative/act-rules/web/content-not-obscured-sign-language.md

 For each test target, at the tested viewport sizes, at least one of the following is true:

 1. Effective Repositioning Mechanism: A user-operable mechanism exists that allows the sign language interpretation to be repositioned or resized.
 There must be at least one user-configured state where the interpretation remains visible without overlapping <track> elements (captions) or occupying more than 30% of the media player's primary visual area.
-2. Dedicated Safe Space: If the interpretation is permanently embedded (burned-in) and cannot be moved, it occupies a dedicated visual space (such as letterboxing or pillarboxing) that does not overlap with <track> elements.
+2. Dedicated Safe Space: If the interpretation is permanently embedded (burned-in) and cannot be moved, it occupies a dedicated visual space that does not overlap with <track> elements.

 ## Examples